-This motherboard also supports one Universal PCI Express x16 slot with a maximum speed of x4 link.
+This motherboard supports a PCI Express x16 graphics card that comply with the PCI Express specifications.
 Refer to the figure below for the location of the slot.

-- In single VGA card mode, use first the PCle 2.0 x16_1 slot (blue) for a PCl Express x16 graphics card to get better performance. - In CrossFireX[TM] mode, use the PCle 2.0 x16_1 (blue) and PCle 2.0 x16_2 (black) slots for PCl Express x16 graphics cards to get better performance. - Use the two PCle 2.0 x16 slots and the universal PCle x16 slot for 3-Way CrossFireXTM mode. - We recommend that you provide sufficient power when running CrossFireXTM mode.
-See page 2-32 for details. - If one of the PCle x1 slots is occupied, the universal PCl Express x16 slot (black) will downgrade to max. x1 speed. - Connect a chassis fan to the motherboard connector labeled CHA_FAN1/2/3 when using multiple graphics cards for better thermal environment.
-See page 2-29 for details.
+- In single VGA card mode, use first the PCIe 2.0 x16_1 slot (blue) for a PCI Express x16 graphics card to get better performance. - In CrossFireX[TM] mode, use the PCIe 2.0 x16_1 (blue) and PCIe 2.0 x16_2 (black) slots for PCI Express x16 graphics cards to get better performance. - We recommend that you provide sufficient power when running CrossFireX[TM] mode.
+See page 2-36 for details. - Connect a chassis fan to the motherboard connector labeled CHA_FAN1/2 when using multiple graphics cards for better thermal environment.
+See page 2-33 for details.

-2.6 Jumpers
+2.6 Jumper